-The car-maker has agreed to help develop a manned, pressurised rover powered by fuel cell technology
+The carmaker has agreed to help develop a manned, pressurised rover powered by fuel cell technology

-The Japan Aerospace Exploration Agency (JAXA) and Toyota Motor Corporation (Toyota) have agreed to cooperate on JAXA's ongoing joint study of a manned, pressurised rover that employs fuel cell vehicle technologies.
+The Japan Aerospace Exploration Agency (JAXA) and Toyota Motor Corporation (Toyota) have agreed to cooperate on JAXA's ongoing study of a manned, pressurised rover that employs fuel cell vehicle technologies.
 The initiative is the first step in a collaboration agreement that will see the two companies take up the challenge of space exploration.

-"At JAXA, we are pursuing international coordination and technological studies toward Japan’s participation in international space exploration.
-We aim to contribute through leading Japanese technologies that can potentially generate spin-off benefits.
-Having Toyota join us in the challenge of international space exploration greatly strengthens our confidence," said JAXA President, Hiroshi Yamakawa.
+"At JAXA, we are pursuing international coordination and technological studies toward Japan’s participation in international space exploration," JAXA President, Hiroshi Yamakawa, said.
+"We aim to contribute through leading Japanese technologies that can potentially generate spin-off benefits.
+Having Toyota join us in the challenge of international space exploration greatly strengthens our confidence," he explained.

-"For this, we would like to concentrate our country’s technological abilities and conduct technological studies.
-Through our joint studies going forward, we would like to put to use Toyota’s excellent technological abilities related to mobility, and we look forward to the acceleration of our technological studies for the realization of a manned, pressurized rover," he said.
+For Yamakawa, manned rovers with pressurised cabins are an element that will play an important role in full-fledged exploration and use of the lunar surface.
+"Through our joint studies going forward, we would like to put to use Toyota’s excellent technological abilities related to mobility, and we look forward to the acceleration of our technological studies for the realisation of a manned, pressurised rover," he added.

 The Japanese agency believes that manned, pressurised rovers will be an important element supporting human lunar exploration.
 "We envision [manned, pressurised rovers] will take place in the 2030s.
-We aim at launching such a rover into space in 2029," Vice President Koichi Wakata, said.
+We aim at launching such a rover into space in 2029," Koichi Wakata, JAXA Vice President, concluded.